gmc-code/PC-Python/docs/turtle/turtle_triangle_progressions.rst

 ====================================================

 | The basic code to draw different triangles is given below.

 | With each version, attempt to write a definition for the triangle.
+| The values to be passed as arguments have been assigned to variables for easy identification.
 | Then a definition block with parameters allows for code reuse via the use of arguments.

 ----